UX in m-commerce: 5 things you need to know about digital product design

 To provide an excellent user experience to customers browsing their store on smartphones, they need to take extra care in designing their mobile store.
 And that’s where UX comes in.

-Here are 5 things you need to know to make your m-commerce web application an instant success.
+Here are 5 things you need to know about digital product design to make your m-commerce web application an instant success.

 1. Invest in information architecture

 Information architecture (IA) is all about organizing and labeling sites to provide users with a highly usable platform where they can easily find what they’re looking for.
 Information architecture can make or break the customer’s journey towards purchase.
 It’s simple – if it takes too much time and effort to find the product they want, they’re simply going to try another store.

 And don’t think it’s enough to have a search engine.
 Take a closer look at the buyer’s journey and understand the behaviour of your customers.
 What is their typical buying pattern?
 What information do they look for first?
 Design your navigation by following a data hierarchy your customers prefer.
 Make browsing products as user-friendly as possible.